Union League of Philadelphia: 21st century

-In 2013, the Lincoln Ballroom in the Union League underwent a major restoration project.
-John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut, provided the decorative finishes on the new coffered ceiling that was reinstated based on a historic sketch by Horace Trumbauer.
+In 2010, the Union League elected Joan Carter, its first female president.

 In 2014, the club purchased the Torresdale-Frankford Country Club in Philadelphia, Pennsylvania, and renamed it the Union League Golf Club at Torresdale.

 In 2017, the club purchased the Sand Barrens Golf Club in Swainton, New Jersey, and renamed it the Union League National Golf Club.

-The club has been giving out scholarships and providing public education on Philadelphia and the American Civil War since the 1940s.
+The club has been giving out scholarships and public education on Philadelphia and the American Civil War since the 1940s.
 In 2019, it combined these efforts by founding the Legacy Foundation with the goal of "inspiring more educated, engaged, and responsible citizens."

 In 2021, the club purchased the Ace Club and Conference Center (formerly the Chubb Insurance Conference Center) in Lafayette Hill, Pennsylvania, and renamed it the Union League Golf Club at Liberty Hill.

-In 2022, the Union League celebrated its 160th anniversary through 160 Acts of Patriotism in and around Philadelphia benefitting several local community based organizations.
+In 2022, the Union League celebrated its 160th anniversary through 160 Acts of Patriotism in and around Philadelphia benefitting several local community-based organizations.
 The organization is considered to be politically conservative.
 It drew criticism from some prominent members for giving a gold medal, the same award it gave to Lincoln, to Florida Governor Ron DeSantis in 2022.
 Other recipients of the award include George H. W. Bush, George W. Bush, and Donald Rumsfeld.
 The club has awarded other figures in American politics and law, including Jeff Sessions, Clarence Thomas, and Samuel Alito.